Financial highlights and outlook

 between 4-5 %

-Successful crisis management: How the of the Brand Group Premium mastered diverse challenges in 2022
+Successful crisis management: How the of the Brand Group Progressive mastered diverse challenges in 2022

 The 2022 fiscal year was characterized by multiple crises and disruptions in the global value chain.
-The Brand Group Premium countered these with comprehensive crisis management.
+The Brand Group Progressive countered these with comprehensive crisis management.

 More details